 - Light exercise like walking for the next two weeks.
 No jumping or running.

-- In 10 days or so we'll organise a follow up appointment to get sutures removed.
+- In 10 days or so we'll organise a follow up appointment to get sutures removed, if required.

 Articles for foster caring